saieeshb/quartz/content/Genetics/DNA Replication and Repair.md

 1. Unlike DNA Polymerase, the RNA Polymerase does not require a primer to start the process of transcription.
 2. Just like the DNA Polymerase, it reads the strand of DNA from 3' to 5' as well.
 3. Adds nucleotides from 5' to 3'.
-4. Just like the DNA Polymerase it also needs triphosphates instead of monophosphates.
+4. Just like the DNA Polymerase, it also needs triphosphates instead of monophosphates.
 5. Unlike the DNA Polymerase, the RNA Polymerase does not have the ability to proofread and correct errors in polymerisation.
 6. RNA Polymerase carries out *Low-fidelity RNA Synthesis.*

 >[!error]- Why does it not matter that RNA Polymerase does not have correction and proofreading abilities?
 > The RNA being made has a short half life.
 The scale that it is being made on is also very small.
-It doesn't matter that one of probaby a thousand or a million
+It doesn't matter that one of probably a thousand or a million cells producing the same protein is erroneous.
+It also isn't inherited like DNA.